aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/conversion-and-saveas/save-options/_index.md

 - Enabling **EnableHTTPCompression** can reduce payload size for large workbooks, but the client must support gzip/deflate decoding.
 - **RefreshChartCache** should be used when charts rely on dynamic data that may have changed since the workbook was generated.

-**See also**
-- Convert Workbook Options
-- AutoFitterOptions
-- Workbook API Overview

----